 Concurrent meet and greets for significant others, facilitated by Jolie LaValle, are held in Room 201 of the Crown & Anchor, 247 Commercial Street.
 Just go up the ramp and take the stairs or elevator upstairs.
 Room 201 is at the top of the stairs, to the left.

-All three meetings are great places for first-timers to meet and get to know returning attendees, and vice-versa.
+Both meetings are great places for first-timers to meet and get to know returning attendees, and vice-versa.
 We will have coffee service at both of the meet and greets.

 Our Late-Night Gathering Place